Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Non-Goals

-This PEP also is not about license documentation in files inside projects, though this is a surveyed topic in an appendix, and nor does it intend to cover cases where the source and binary distribution packages don’t have the same licenses.
+This PEP also is not about license documentation for individual files, though this is a surveyed topic in an appendix, nor does it intend to cover cases where the source distribution and binary distribution packages don’t have the same licenses.

 Motivation

-Software must be licensed in order for anyone other than its creator to download, use, share and modify it, so providing accurate license information to Python package users is an important matter.
-Today, there are multiple fields where licenses are documented in core metadata, and there are limitations to what can be expressed in each of them.
-This often leads to confusion and a lack of clarity, both for package authors and end users.
+Software must be licensed in order for anyone other than its creator to download, use, share and modify it.
+Today, there are multiple fields where licenses are documented in Core Metadata, and there are limitations to what can be expressed in each of them.
+This often leads to confusion both for package authors and end users, including distribution re-packagers.

-Many package authors have expressed difficulty and frustrations due to the limited capabilities to express licensing in project metadata, and this creates further trouble for Linux and BSD distribution re-packagers.
-This has triggered a number of license-related discussions and issues, including on outdated and ambiguous PyPI classifiers, license interoperability with other ecosystems, too many confusing license metadata options, limited support for license files in the Wheel project, and the lack of clear, precise and standardized license metadata.
+This has triggered a number of license-related discussions and issues, including on outdated and ambiguous PyPI classifiers, license interoperability with other ecosystems, too many confusing license metadata options, limited support for license files in the Wheel project, and the lack of precise license metadata.

-On average, Python packages tend to have more ambiguous and missing license information than other common ecosystems (such as npm, Maven or Gem).
-This is supported by the statistics page of the ClearlyDefined project, an Open Source Initiative incubated effort to help improve licensing clarity of other FOSS projects, covering all packages from PyPI, Maven, npm and Rubygems.
+As a result, on average, Python packages tend to have more ambiguous and missing license information than other common ecosystems.
+This is supported by the statistics page of the ClearlyDefined project, an Open Source Initiative effort to help improve licensing clarity of other FOSS projects, covering all packages from PyPI, Maven, npm and Rubygems.

 Rationale

-A survey of existing license metadata definitions in use in the Python ecosystem today is provided in an appendix of this PEP, and license documentation in a variety of other packaging systems, Linux distros, languages ecosystems and applications is surveyed in another appendix.
+A survey was conducted to map the existing license metadata definitions in the Python ecosystem and a variety of other packaging systems, Linux distributions, language ecosystems and applications.

-There are a few takeaways from the survey, which have guided the design and recommendations of this PEP:
+The takeaways from the survey have guided the recommendations of this PEP:

-• Several package formats support documenting both a license expression and the paths of the corresponding files that contain the license text.
-Most Free and Open Source Software licenses require package authors to include their full text in a distribution.
+• Most Free and Open Source Software licenses require package authors to include their full text in a Distribution Package.

-The use of a new License-Expression field will provide an intuitive, structured and unambiguous way to express the license of a package using a well-defined syntax and well-known license identifiers.
-Similarly, a formally-specified License-File field offers a standardized way to ensure that the full text of the license(s) are included with the package when distributed, as legally required, and allows other tools consuming the core metadata to unambiguously locate a distribution’s license files.
+• License-File that offers a standardized way to include the full text of the license(s) with the package when distributed, and allows other tools consuming the Core Metadata to locate a distribution archive’s license files.

-While dramatically simplifying and improving the present Python license metadata story, this specification standardizes and builds upon existing practice in the Setuptools and Wheel projects.
-Furthermore, an up-to-date version of the current draft of this PEP is already successfully implemented in the popular PyPA Hatch packaging tool, and an earlier draft of the license files portion is implemented in Setuptools.
+Furthermore, this specification builds upon existing practice in the Setuptools and Wheel projects.
+An up-to-date version of the current draft of this PEP is implemented in the Hatch packaging tool, and an earlier draft of the license files portion is implemented in Setuptools.

 Terminology